openstack-archive/fuel-plugin-zabbix-snmptrapd/doc/plugin-guide/source/keyterms.rst

 Zabbix
     An enterprise open source monitoring solution for networks and applications.
-It is designed to monitor and track the status of various network services,servers, and other network hardware.
+It is designed to monitor and track the status of various network services, servers, and other network hardware.

 VIP
-    Virtual IP Adress.
+    Virtual IP Address.

 SNMP trap
     A message which is send from agent (for example, from network switch) to